MileHacker Logo

 Services for Sensory Impairments

-Many larger cultural institutions and attractions offer specific services.
+Many larger cultural institutions and attractions have specific services.

 Support Services

-• Audio descriptions or tactile exhibits for visual impairments.
+• Audio descriptions or tactile exhibits for people who are visually impaired.

 • ASL interpreters may be available with advance request.